 17 fire.
-For God has put it into their minds to carry out his purpose, in carrying out their common purpose and surrendering their his splendor.
-With a mighty voice he cried - "She has fallen!
-She has fallen - Babylon the Great!
-She has become an abode of demons, a stronghold of every wicked spirit, a stronghold of every foul and hateful bird.
+For God has put it into their minds to carry out his purpose, in carrying out their common purpose and surrendering their every foul and hateful bird.
 For, after drinking the maddening wine of her licentiousness, all the nations have fallen; while all the kings of the earth have had licentious intercourse with her, and the merchants of the earth have grown rich through the

-After this I saw another angel, descending from heaven, invested with great authority; and the earth was illuminated by
+18 After this I saw another angel, descending from heaven, invested with great authority; and the earth was illuminated by